zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex 3: First and Last
-Create a program that accepts a list of numbers using the `input()` function and writes `True` if the first and last number are the same, otherwise write `False` to the console.
+Create a program that accepts a list of numbers using the `input()` function and writes `True` if the first and last numbers are the same, otherwise write `False` to the console.

 Example input:
 ```